frontenddogma/css-optimization-basics/manuscript/operation.md

 C> _Example: High level block elements, then text level elements, then classes and IDs, [&c.](https://meiert.com/en/blog/how-to-order-css-selectors/)_

 Although it seems that many teams of web developers have survived without a firm idea of how to arrange selectors, only when we have some sense of order can we truly get to consistent style sheets (granted that this is our goal).
-More importantly, only then do we ever have a chance of eliminating extra work through haphazard by-chance ordering.
-As we’ll see with the avoidance of repetition, that extra work is otherwise awaiting us.
+More importantly, only then do we have a chance of eliminating unnecessary work caused by chance ordering.
+As we’ll see with the avoidance of repetition, that unnecessary work is otherwise awaiting us.

-Accordingly, the lack of initiatives and options for selector orders should give us much to think about and something important to work on community-wise.
-If you’re in a position to do so, consider what we do have and help us come up with additional options and, perhaps, a standard.
+Accordingly, the lack of initiatives and options for selector orders should give us something to think about and to work on community-wise.
+If you’re in a position to do so, consider what we have and help us come up with additional options and, perhaps, a standard.

 ### Simplicity

 Making code simpler is the next optimization goal.
 However, the goal of code simplicity is often also a goal of code minimalism.
 Simplicity and minimalism don’t necessarily correlate—they don’t correlate in our coming case of shorthands, yet they do when we speak about character minimization as part of production optimization.

 The goal of simplicity is important: Optimizing for it makes code more understandable and, in most cases, faster.
 It makes our work easier.
-And it probably generally makes our work better, because using simple and concise code challenges ourselves as craftspeople.
+And it generally makes our work better, because using simple and concise code challenges ourselves as craftspeople.

 #### ID and Class Naming

-In times of a still surprisingly alive OOCSS and BEM and Atomic CSS, ID and class naming has drowned as a developer topic, sinking to a second-order afterthought.
+In times of a surprisingly alive OOCSS and BEM and Atomic CSS, ID and class naming has drowned as a developer topic, sinking to a second-order afterthought.
 And yet when we consider that not all web projects are super-complex mega sites with internationally distributed teams of dozens of developers and third-party agencies in automated testing and deployment environments, in order to warrant presentational naming schemes because our guideline and communication processes are so difficult to implement that no hand knows what the other hand is doing—short pause—, we don’t need or benefit from naming schemes that sacrifice understandability and maintainability for brief presentational class soups from the 90’s (Atomic CSS).
 The time to know how to name IDs and classes, and to use _both_ aren’t over yet; IDs aren’t blindly to be shunned, just as little as universal selectors, `!important`, and shorthands.

 The [rules for ID and class naming](https://meiert.com/en/blog/best-practice-ids-and-classes/) are simple and lasting: